Add To Favorites

 Cover a work area with recycled newspaper.
 On construction paper, use Crayola® Crayons to draw a winter scene of a person in action--sliding, skating, skiing, snowboarding.

-Use Crayola Washable Paints and Paint Brushes to paint your picture.
+Use Crayola Washable Paints and Paint Brushes to paint a picture.
 Blur the edges of the images by allowing the colors to mix together slightly when you paint them, or by using a wet brush to blend edges.
 Dry on a flat surface.

 Celebrate winter with sled dog races, ice carving, curling-and polar bear swims!
 Capture fun at frosty festivities in Ca